rainoffallingstar/.cli-bot/README.md

 # .cli-bot

-sync open source reposities from gitee to github
+sync open source reposities from gitee to github (self used)